herve4m/quay-collection/tests/README.md

-# Tests for the Red Hat Quay Collection
+# Tests for the Quay Container Registry Collection

 GitHub Actions trigger the tests in this directory.
 The GitHub Actions workflow YAML files are defined in the [GitHub Actions workflow directory](https://github.com/herve4m/quay-collection/tree/main/.github/workflows).